julianr-data/covid19-impact/README.md

 ## COVID-19 impact analysis

 Data analysis project with SQL and PowerBI.
-Exploration and visualization of Covid-19-related government data, supplied by ourworldindata.org
+Exploration and visualization of Covid-19-related government data (infections, deaths, and vaccinations), supplied by ourworldindata.org

 ### SQL queries concerning:
 - Reported cases vs. population for specific countries and worldwide over different spans of time